 }

-}
+]

-NOTE: The detailed information in logicalLocations is useful, even though much of it is captured in location.fullyQualifiedLogicalName (§3.20.3), because it allows results management systems and other SARIF consumers to organize analysis results, for example, by asking questions such as “How many results were found in the namespace namespaceA::namespaceB?”.
-Programs can ask these questions without having to know how to parse the fullyQualifiedLogicalName string.
+NOTE: The detailed information in logicalLocations is useful, even though much of it is captured in logicalLocation.fullyQualifiedName (§3.33.5), because it allows results management systems and other SARIF consumers to organize analysis results, for example, by asking questions such as “How many results were found in the namespace namespaceA::namespaceB?”.
+Programs can ask these questions without having to know how to parse the fullyQualifiedName string.

+addresses property

+A run object MAY contain a property named addresses whose value is an array of zero or more unique (§3.7.3) address objects (§3.32) representing addresses that appear in physicalLocation objects (§3.29) within theRun.

+In some cases, an address might be nested within another address (for example, an offset within a table within a section).
+An address that is nested within another address is referred to as a “nested address”.
+Within the addresses array, an address object representing a nested address is linked to its parent via its parentIndex property (§3.32.13).

+If a nested address appears in the addresses array, then addresses SHALL also contain elements describing each of its parents, up to and including the top-level address.

+threadFlowLocations property

+A run object MAY contain a property named threadFlowLocations whose value is an array of zero or more unique (§3.7.3) threadFlowLocation objects (§3.38) representing locations that appear in threadFlow objects (§3.37) within theRun.

+The threadFlowLocations array may contain all or any subset of the threadFlowLocation objects in the run.

+NOTE: Defining threadFlowLocation objects within run.threadFlowLocations can reduce the size of the log file if certain locations occur frequently, either within a single thread flow (for example, if the thread flow represents a loop) or across thread flows (for example, if all thread flows start at the program entry point and share their first few locations).

 graphs property

-A run object MAY contain a property named graphs whose value is an array of one or more unique (§3.6.2) graph objects (§3.27) each of which represents a directed graph.
-A directed graph is a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).
+A run object MAY contain a property named graphs whose value is an array of zero or more unique (§3.7.3) graph objects (§3.39).
+A graph object represents a directed graph: a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).

-A graph object defined at the run level MAY be referenced by a graphTraversal object (§3.30) defined in the graphTraversals property (§3.19.16) of any result object (§3.19) in the run.
+A graph object defined at the run level MAY be referenced by a graphTraversal object (§3.42) defined in the graphTraversals property (§3.27.20) of any result object (§3.27) in theRun.

+webRequests property

+A run object MAY contain a property named webRequests whose value is an array of zero or more unique (§3.7.3) webRequest objects (§3.46) representing HTTP requests that appear in result objects (§3.27) within theRun.

+NOTE: This property is primarily useful to web analysis tools.

+webResponses property

+A run object MAY contain a property named webResponses whose value is an array of zero or more unique (§3.7.3) webResponse objects (§3.47) representing HTTP responses that appear in result objects (§3.27) within theRun.

+NOTE: This property is primarily useful to web analysis tools.

 results property

-A run object SHALL contain a property named results whose value is an array of zero or more result objects (§3.19), each of which represents a single result detected in the course of the run.
+Depending on the circumstances, a run object either SHALL or MAY contain a property named results whose value, again depending on circumstances, is either null or an array of zero or more result objects (§3.27) each of which represents a single result detected in the course of the run.

-NOTE: The results array is not defined to contain unique (§3.6.2) elements because some tools report a line number but not a column number for a result’s location.
+NOTE: The results array is not defined to contain unique (§3.7.3) elements because some tools report a line number but not a column number for a result’s location.
 Such a tool might report the same result twice on the same line, in some cases producing multiple identical result objects.